[Robert C. Morgan, Art Critic] South Korea Painter Ryu Youngsin‥Visual Rhythms from a Forest of Birch

 Ryu has adopted two formidable styles of painting: one includes the realist approach, resembling the rational elements found in both late nineteenth century Impressionism, while the other relies on the irrational use of color made popular by the Fauvists, such as Matisse and Vlaminck, in early twentieth century.
 Both come from French painting and employ intense levels of color-saturation.

-Clearly Ryo has perfected her technique not only in terms of handling the brushwork but also in choosing the colors that maintain an even gradation of light across the surface of her canvases.
+terms of handling the brushwork but also in choosing the colors that maintain

-Into the forest-16, 65.0×100 Oil on canvas, 2012.
+the forest-16, 65.0×100㎝ Oil on canvas, 2012.

 The series of Cluster paintings offer a curiosity to the extent that there are two stylistic orientations.
-The most dominant is what might be called the hard edge variations on a theme where the trunks of trees are angular and in the foreground of the composition.
+The most dominant is what might be called the “hard edge” variations on a theme where the trunks of trees are angular and in the foreground of the composition.
 But eventually the curvaceous trucks of the earlier Birch Forest paintings from 2011~13 give way to the geometry used in the later Cluster variations.

-By the end of 2014, one may discover a glimmer of light in Ryus gestural white paintings, also included in the Cluster series, which suggest a transmutation of the angular tree trunk into forms resembling the female body.
+By the end of 2014, one may discover a glimmer of light in Ryu’s gestural white paintings, also included in the Cluster series, which suggest a transmutation of the angular tree trunk into forms resembling the female body.
 In that the artist was involved in doing life drawings of female nudes as early as 2008, some of which became acrylic paintings, the transmutation of these trees into abstract female nudes implies the origin of a creative idea.

 By late 2014, the oil paintings began looking more like female bodies than birch tree trunks.
 The notion of expression through sexualized form may suggest the return of the body to its natural origins, which are inextricably bound to nature.

-(top) into the forest–55, 145×112 Oil painting, 2013. (bottom) into the forest–56, 162×130 Oil painting, 2013.
+(top) into the forest–55, 145×112㎝ Oil painting, 2013. (bottom) into the forest–56, 162×130㎝ Oil painting, 2013. |

 Youngsin Ryu is a superb colorist.
 This is made evident throughout both series of paintings:her representational Birch Forest series and her titillating abstract Cluster series.
 Whereas the representational paintings retain a feeling for Impressionism, the Cluster series veer toward Pop Art.